-The easiest way is to find the recipe you want in the catalog, set a few checkboxes and hit SAVE AS TASK (see image to the right).
+The easiest way is to find the checklist you want in the catalog, set a few checkboxes and hit SAVE AS TASK (see image to the right).

-- start with any recipe in the catalog - for example, you could try the Basic Training recipe
+- start with any checklist in the catalog - for example, you could try the Basic Training checklist

 - set a few checkboxes

 - continue setting checkboxes - your state is always saved

 This is just the main way to do it.
 You can also start with a task and attach a checklist later on when you realize what is needed.
 More on that later on.